Lizzadro Museum Re-opening in Oak Brook, late October 2019.

 The Lizzadro Museum opened in Elmhurst in 1962 and houses one of the largest collections of lapidary art in the world.
 The new building at 1220 Kensington Road in Oak Brook provides improved space for exhibits, educational activities and special events.

-A DVD program is available to all groups visiting the Museum.
+An interactive presentation is available to groups of 15 or more visiting the Museum.
 Reservations must be made, and tours can be arranged for groups with special interests or needs.
-Call the Museum during Museum Hours at 630.833.1616 to reserve a tour date and time or email: email@example.com for tour availability.
+Call the Museum during Museum Hours at 630.833.1616 to reserve a tour date and time or email: firstname.lastname@example.org for tour availability.

 Tours are offered to groups Tuesday through Saturday.
 The first tour starts at 10:00 a.m.
 The last tour is at 3:30 p.m.
 Total visiting time for group tours is one and a half hours not to exceed two hours.